 See what more to look for when choosing a methadone clinic here:

 Get Methadone Treatment and All the Help You Need at WhiteSands in Florida

 If you live in Florida and are struggling with opioid addiction, consider getting help at a methadone clinic near me; consider WhiteSands for comprehensive addiction treatment.
 We offer medication-assisted treatment.
 When you enroll in our rehab for inpatient or outpatient addiction treatment, we provide you with a thorough evaluation.
 If MAT is right for you, we can begin this therapy immediately.
 Treatment with methadone can keep withdrawal symptoms and cravings at bay so you can focus on your other addiction therapies more easily.

-WhiteSands Alcohol and Du rehab has a reputation for high-quality addiction treatment in Florida.
+WhiteSands Alcohol and Drug rehab in Tampa has a reputation for high-quality addiction treatment.
 Our rehabs have been listed by Newsweek as the best in the state.
 We offer individualized treatment plans complemented by medically sanctioned treatments and holistic therapies that support whole-person recovery.
 Make today the day you begin your recovery journey.
 Contact WhiteSands to learn more about methadone, MAT in general, or our other addiction treatment options.